A Survey on Graph Neural Networks and Graph Transformers in Computer Vision: A Task-Oriented Perspective: 3D Data Analysis

-\textbf{Human-related Mesh Reconstruction.} For human body reconstruction, Kolotouros \textit{et al.}~\cite{kolotouros2019convolutional} improve the template-based mesh regression approach through a GCN to explicitly encode the template mesh structure and combine image features for regression.
-A bilayer graph is designed in \cite{yu2021joint} to represent the fine shape and human pose simultaneously, and a GCN is applied as the encoder to jointly perform pose estimation and mesh regression.
-DC-GNet~\cite{zhou2021dc} takes occlusion cases into account where human bodies are incomplete in images.
-For human body reconstruction, Pose2Mesh~\cite{choi2020pose2mesh} builds on a GCN to estimate human mesh vertices' positions from 2D human pose.
-A lightweight graph Transformer is introduced in~\cite{zheng2021lightweight} for pose-guided mesh regression.
-Lin~\emph{et al.}~\cite{lin2020towards} utilize GCN to generate high-fidelity face texture from a given image.
-A lightweight GCN-based subnetwork is proposed in \cite{cheng2020faster} for face reconstruction.
-Besides, hand mesh reconstruction is also explored in \cite{ge20193d} and \cite{li2022interacting}.
+\textbf{Human-related Mesh Reconstruction.} For human body reconstruction, Kolotouros \textit{et al.}~\cite{kolotouros2019convolutional} improve the template-based mesh regression approach through a GCN to explicitly encode the template mesh structure and aggregate image features.
+A bilayer graph is designed in \cite{yu2021joint} to represent the body shape and pose simultaneously, with a GCN deployed to jointly perform pose estimation and mesh regression.
+DC-GNet~\cite{zhou2021dc} also adopts a GCN and further takes into account occlusion cases where human bodies are incomplete in images.
+The graph Transformer is exploited in Mesh Graphormer~\cite{lin2021mesh} for human mesh reconstruction.
+For reconstruction from 2D human pose, Pose2Mesh~\cite{choi2020pose2mesh} and GTRS~\cite{zheng2021lightweight} respectively builds on GCNs or graph Transformers for pose-guided mesh regression.
+Besides human body, the face and hand reconstruction are also explored where GCN is a popular structure~\cite{lin2020towards, cheng2020faster, li2022interacting}.